-- 1. Explain the concept of big data, data management and data analysis - Outline the nature and characteristics of big data. - · Describe the opportunities and threats associated with the emergence of big data. - Explain how data analytics tools assist the work of accountants and accounting technicians. - Assess the ethical issues associated with big data and data analytics. - 2.
-Describe the technological environments in which accountancy professionals work - Describe the evolving technological environments that are applicable to the work of accountancy professionals. - Explain how the roles of accountancy professionals are evolving in response to technological developments. - 3.
-Explain the common features and functions of accounting and payroll software applications - Explain the standard components of an accounting software application. - Generate standard reports and reconciliations. - Explain the standard components of a payroll software application. - Generate standard payroll reports and tax returns. - 4.
-Apply knowledge and understanding of software applications and MS Excel to a multi-disciplinary case-based scenario. - Analyse a scenario that incorporates computational and non-computational matters issues related to one or more of financial accounting, management accounting, taxation, business management, and business law. - Utilise software tools to assist with analysis of underlying data and/or design of a solution. - Make recommendations and/or decisions based on identification of the salient issues, analysis, and conclusions.
+- 1. Describe the evolving technological environments in which accounting professionals work - Describe the evolving technological environments that are applicable to the work of accountancy professionals. - Explain how the roles of accountancy professionals are evolving in response to technological developments. - 2.
+Explain the nature and significance of emerging technologies that are relevant to the work of accounting professionals - · Outline the key features of blockchain technology. - Explain the significance of cybersecurity in the context of modern information systems. - 3.
+Apply basic principles of data management, analysis, and visualisation to the work of an accounting professional - Describe the common sources of organisational data. - · Outline the nature and characteristics of big data. - · Describe the opportunities and threats associated with the emergence of big data. - Explain how data analytics and visualisation tools assist the work of accounting professionals. - · Outline the ethical issues associated with big data and data analytics. - 4.
+Apply basic statistical techniques to structured data sets - · Explain how data sets can be organised. - Calculate basic statistics for a given data set. - 5.
+Demonstrate the main features and functions of an accounting software application and a payroll software application - Record transactions and events using the standard components of an accounting software application. - Generate standard reports and reconciliations. - Record payroll information using the standard features of a payroll software application. - Generate standard payroll reports including information typically required for payroll related tax returns.

+- 6. Apply knowledge and understanding of the technological environment, data management, and MS Excel to a multi-disciplinary case-based scenario - Analyse a scenario that incorporates computational and non-computational matters relating to one or more of financial accounting, management accounting, business management, and business law. - Utilise MS Excel to assist with analysis of underlying data and/or the design of a solution. - Make recommendations and/or decisions based on identification of salient issues, analysis and conclusions.